BakelLab/minerva-queue-lsf/bin/README.txt

   that your job output is in ~/pbs-output (the submitjob default), or any other dir specified in the PBS_OUTPUT environment variable.

-deleteallmyjobs
+deletejobs
-  Does exactly that.
-Great way to quickly terminate a job submission gone wrong.
-It will ask for confirmation before it does anything.
+  Delete your running and/or queued jobs based on a set of criteria such as job name, state, queue, and job identifier range.
+Use multiple options together to narrow down your selection.
+The script will ask for confirmation before it does anything.

 torque.epilogue.sh
   Epilogue script for torque that appends a summary of resources used